Castelo-Branco-lab/scCut-Tag_2020/README.md

 This repo contains code needed to generate figures for the paper XY (link doi)

-Code is organized in a snakemake pipeline
+## The analysis is performed in two steps:

 1. Fastq files are processed using standard cellranger-atac count
 2. Snakemake pipeline contains scripts and R markdown notebooks used for merging of the samples, analysis and figure generation